-This requires prompt contact with Specialty Assist, as they need to approve the actions taken and can use their expertise to assist.
+This requires prompt contact with the SAIP provider, as they need to approve the actions taken and can use their expertise to assist.

 - 2) Consideration must be given as to ongoing treatment/evaluation needs. - a.
 The costs of tests, further evaluation, ongoing treatment and even surgery will be significantly less in Canada, even considering the return to Canada transportation costs.